ssmattio/MUSA550_FinalProject/_posts/2020-12-21-Cluster_Analysis.md

 <div id="altair-plot-1"></div>

-Additional expl on plot...
+The chart presents listings per population vs. the GDP of the last quarter of 2019.
+The color represents the five clusters that were created.

 when mapping these clusters:

 <div id="altair-map-1"></div>

-the distrb. of it??
-MISSING
+MISSING DISTRIBUITON TABLE!

 ## Adjusting the number of clusters using the elbow method